The truth is – NO

 But once you get past the stupidity of the 1st episode and the weird but cliche tropes that are all too common, it starts to build into a masterpiece of emotional story telling and tasteful comedy.

-What’s surprising about Hinamatsuri is how it manages to focus on homelessness, a controversial topic in itself, and the everyday life of an introvert who”s slightly entitled and entertaining to watch.
+What’s surprising about Hinamatsuri is how it manages to focus on homelessness, a controversial topic in itself, and the everyday life of an

 8. Violet Evergarden